Specialty & Ensemble Classes

 with Brian Nelson and Karina Wilson

-This ensemble class breaks down what it means to play with others through some of your favorite folk tunes—both old and new.
+This class explores melody, and chord theory through folk tunes, both old and new.
 All instruments are welcome, including (but not limited to) guitar, fiddle, banjo, mandolin, ukulele, and bass.
 Students can take this class in perpetuity; new songs are explored each session.
-Pre-requisites: this is an intermediate level class.
-Fretted instrument players should be familiar with closed chord shapes or playing melody on their instrument.

 Old Time String Band Ensemble